poliwat/poliwat/content/song/We-Are-Jobs.md

 #### Lyrics

 ```
+(chorus)
+we are jobs
+what do you do
+and by the way
+let me do mine

 97 floors of jobs
 no window in my sisters office
 I had a job but I lost it

+(chorus)
+we are jobs
+what do you do
+and by the way
+let me do mine

 mom saw an ad
-said would'nt it be nice
+say wouldn't it be nice
 if my son drove me in his car
 to his house
 to his wife

-and his kid
-serve me up a coffee
-wouldn't that be nice
-but all I got is this song
+living in revelations
+unemployment soaring
+if jobs were songs
+Ive got thousands
+(chorus)
+we are jobs
+what do you do
+and by the way
+let me do mine

 dad works full time
 no paycheck in a month
 keeps giving me razors
-for job interviews
 I keep losing

 my brother is a teacher
 I'm wearing his shoes
+but i dont need any shoes

+my sister is a stoner
+she dance real good

-says the moon landing's fake
+says moon landing's fake
+he's on youtube news

 his students say Earth is flat

+(chorus)
+we are jobs
+what do you do
+and by the way
+let me do mine

+'
-the buildings have antenae's
+the buildings have antenna's
 how has no one noticed
 they don't want me with my acid eyes

 told food stamps lady
 if I had a 9 to 5 I'd die
-owe my girflriend 1000 dollars
+owe my girlfriend 1000 dollars
 but wrote her five songs
 haven't recorded any of them
 what's a girl to do?